Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 • 2023: Release of BARD AI (Now Gemini)

 As Google has released apps and productivity tools, in part by acquiring other companies, of course it also grew in popularity.
 Today people and businesses around the world use Google products more than any other.
 But even though Google is the popular choice for many, that doesn’t mean it’s the best.
-It most certainly doesn’t mean that Google – who ditched its code of conduct clause “Don’t be Evil” in 2018 - is a good, privacy-respecting company either.
+It most certainly doesn’t mean that Google, which ditched its code of conduct clause “Don’t be Evil” in 2018, is a good, privacy-respecting company either.
 One of the big problems is that the more Google products we use, the more the tech giant knows about us.
-What’s more, Google can and does use our data in unethical ways, for instance the AI chatbot Gemini could be trained with your Gmail emails.
+What’s more, Google can — and has been criticized for — using personal data in questionable ways.
+For instance, the AI chatbot Gemini might be trained on user data, including Gmail content, raising serious privacy concerns.
 You might think, well, their great products are free and easy to use!
 But there’s a reason most Google apps are free – the Silicon Valley tech company makes most of its profit from tracking its users, more than 300 billion U.S. dollars in 2023, according to Statista!

 Google’s lawsuits and data breaches

-On top of this, Google’s usage of our personal data is not always in line with the law.
-The company has faced numerous class-action lawsuits and massive fines.
+On top of this, the tech company’s usage of our personal data is not always in line with the law, and it has faced numerous class-action lawsuits and massive fines.
 In addition, as Google with its vast amount of data has become a prime target for cybercriminals, the company has also suffered several data breaches in the past.
 Let’s take a look at some of Google’s most infamous cases.

 • September 2014: Almost 5 million Gmail passwords and addresses get leaked online.